kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ### Resizing, format-conversion, and montaging

-We may invoke `ImageMagick`'s `convert` function not only to convert from one format to another but also to accomplish cropping (as we have already seen), image-resizing, making the background transparent, and [montaging](https://www.thefreedictionary.com/montage), etc.
+We may invoke the `convert` function of `ImageMagick` not only to convert from one format to another but also to accomplish cropping (as we have already seen), image-resizing, making the background transparent, and [montaging](https://www.thefreedictionary.com/montage), etc.

 Suppose we want to reduce the dimensions of the cropped image to half their original values, and display the full-size and half-size images side by side, we could run the following command: